PatrickKreitzberg/PatrickKreitzberg.github.io/index.md

 * <b>STATIC PLOTTER</b>
     * Don't always create 3 plots.
 Can do more or less
     * Right side panel max width
     * Could do 6 grid boxes with 5 plots and 1 for buttons
-[top](#top)
+* <b>BUGS</b>
+    * Plot path, remove 'plot all' then click plot velocity width then plot -> crashes [top](#top)